phil-opp/blog_os/blog/post/11-returning-from-exceptions.md

 ![`(1,2,3,4) + (5,6,7,8) = (6,8,10,12)`](http://mathurl.com/jz3nvev.png)

 Such multimedia instructions are called [Single Instruction Multiple Data (SIMD)] instructions, because they simultaneously perform an operation (e.g. addition) on multiple data words.
-Good compilers are able to transform normal loops such SIMD code automatically.
+Good compilers are able to transform normal loops into such SIMD code automatically.
 This process is called [auto-vectorization] and can lead to huge performance improvements.

 [Single Instruction Multiple Data (SIMD)]: https://en.wikipedia.org/wiki/SIMD
 [auto-vectorization]: https://en.wikipedia.org/wiki/Automatic_vectorization

 However, auto-vectorization causes a problem for us: Most of the multimedia registers are caller-saved.
 According to our discussion of calling conventions above, this means that our exception handlers erroneously assume that they are allowed to overwrite them without preserving their values.

-We don't use any multimedia registers explicitely, but the Rust compiler might auto-vectorize our code (including the exception handlers).
+We don't use any multimedia registers explicitly, but the Rust compiler might auto-vectorize our code (including the exception handlers).
 Thus we could silently clobber the multimedia registers, which leads to the same problems as above:

 ![example: program uses mm0, mm1, and mm2.
 Then the exception handler clobbers mm1.](images/xmm-overwrite.svg)